zscaler/terraform-aws-zpa-app-connector-modules/modules/terraform-zpa-app-connector-group/README.md

 # Zscaler ZPA Provider App Connector Group Module

-This module provides the resources necessary to create a new ZPA App Connector Group and provisioning key to be used with App Connector appliance deployment and provisioining.
-This module is not intended to be used for any existing ZPA App Connector Groups/provisioning keys created outside of Terraform.
+This module provides the resources necessary to create a new ZPA App Connector Group to be used with App Connector appliance deployment and provisioining.
+This module is not intended to be used for any existing ZPA App Connector Groups created outside of Terraform.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Requirements